allpix-squared/allpix-squared/src/modules/ProjectionPropagation/README.md

 * `charge_per_step`: Maximum number of electrons placed for which the randomized diffusion is calculated together, i.e. they are placed at the same position.
 Defaults to 10.
 * `propagate_holes`: If set to *true*, holes are propagated instead of electrons.
 Defaults to *false*.
 Only one carrier type can be selected since all charges are propagated towards the implants.
 * `ignore_magnetic_field`: Enables the usage of this module with a magnetic field present, resulting in an unphysical propagation w/o Lorentz drift.
 Defaults to false.
+* `integration_time` : Time within which charge carriers are propagated.
+If the total drift time exceeds, the respective carriers are ignored and do not contribute to the signal.
+Defaults to the LHC bunch crossing time of 25ns.
 * `output_plots`: Determines if plots should be generated.